 Requires that an initiative cover only one subject.

 Provides for the secretary of state to choose the ballot question wording.
 The question must be "a true and impartial statement" of the proposal and similar to a constitutional amendment question prepared by the legislature.

 Petitions for initiative.
 Outlines requirements the initiative petition must meet.
-A petition form must include the ballot question prepared by the secretary of state, the sponsor's name, a revisor's summary of the proposal, a statement that the language of the proposal is available at the secretary and county auditor's offices, space for voters to sign and indicate they are registered, and a statement that some of the circulators may have been paid.
+A petition form must include the ballot question prepared by the secretary of state, the sponsor's name, a revisor's summary of the proposal, a statement that the language of the proposal is available at the secretary and county auditor's offices, and space for voters to sign and indicate they are registered.